Benjamin Gifford

 Benjamin Gifford (September 13, 1833 - July 14, 1901) was an American soldier who fought in the American Civil War.
 Gifford received his country's highest award for bravery during combat, the Medal of Honor.
-Gifford's medal was won for his capturing the flag during the Battle of Sailor's Creek on April 6, 1865.
+Gifford's medal was won for capturing the flag during the Battle of Sailor's Creek on 6 April 1865.
 He was honored with the award on May 10, 1865.

 Gifford was born in German Flatts, New York.
 He joined the Army in August 1862, and mustered out with his regiment in June 1865.
 Gifford was buried in Hinsdale, New York.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Private Benjamin Gifford, United States Army, for extraordinary heroism on 6 April 1865, while serving with Company H, 121st New York Infantry, in action at Deatonsville (Sailor's Creek), Virginia, for capture of flag.